 Audubon Pennsylvania and Philadelphia Outward Bound have been working together, along with other local agencies and non-profits, to transform an abandoned and generally unknown water reservoir in East Fairmount Park, adjacent to the Strawberry Mansion neighborhood, into a new community resource and reclaimed neighborhood asset.
+While the project has been underway for several years, the neighboring community has not always been a part of the conversation.
 The daytime event was intended to raise awareness about the project, give a sample of future programming, and engage meaningfully with nearby neighborhood residents as well as Philadelphians from near and far.